 Well, going seven this 27th of July.
 I didn’t totally forgot to update my blog.
 It’s just too difficult now to type words to form sentences using my phone.
 Yes, I use my phone just because I left behind my laptop which I thought was very bulky.
 That I need to pack more clothes, which was really a bad idea.
 So to anyone going to Ireland, my best advice is to bring just enough clothes.
 You can buy cheap ones here, especially at Pennys and Tesco stores.
 Hell, I even bought some stuff at charity stores! 😂 Just a heads up for you guys.
-Pack light clothes.
+Pack light clothes, well I lied about my previous post!
 Bring a laptop if you must!

 I’m still processing my work permit though, which is a roadblock to my visa application for UK and Schengen countries.
 Yes, I plan to visit the sister in England and perhaps visit Eiffel and try some marijuana in the streets of Amsterdam in September!
 Kilig! ☺️.
 So Abz, I’ll see you soon!

 All glory and honor is His and His alone!
 Thank you Lord for this.
 I am forever grateful and in debted to you.

 I miss everything about the Philippines 🇵🇭 The food, the places, and the people.
 But I have to work for my family back home.

 Now, I am feeling sad and happy at the same time.
 Sad that I am away from my place of refuge.
 The place that has taught me to value life and the people dear to me.
 Happy that I can explore new places and experience different cultures while staying here in Europe.